Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-Since we are not aware of any dataset with paired images of cars with elevation difference, we resort to qualitative comparison.
-We visualize transformed images of real data from CompCars dataset with AFNet and KFNet in Figure~\ref{fig:af_visual}.
+{ }KFNet is developed to improve the generalization of AFNet to real images.
+Before comparing these models on them, we evaluate KFNet on rendered images from 3D CAD models to demonstrate comparable performance to AFNet.
+We show inputs, output targets and transformed images by AFNet and KFNet in \Fig{fig:af_syn_visual}.
+We observe reliable estimation of appearance flow by KFNet.
+Furthermore, we obtain $0.072$ per-pixel L1 reconstruction error between rendered output images and perspective transformed images at four elevations ($0^\circ$ to $30^\circ$) using KFNet, which is comparable to $0.071$ error of AFNet (pixel values are normalized to $[0,1]$).

+Now, we show results on real images in \Fig{fig:af_visual}.
 AFNet struggles to generalize on real images and generates distorted images with incorrect target elevation.
-Although sparse, 2D keypoints are more robust to domain shift from synthetic to real and are sufficient to preserve the object geometry while correctly transforming to target perspective.
-Finally, better recognition performance of the network trained with source and the perspective transformed images on the surveillance domain ($59.83\%{\rightarrow}61.89\%$ from M3 to M4) implies the superiority of the proposed KFNet-based perspective transformation.
+Although sparse, 2D keypoints are more robust to domain shift from synthetic to real and are sufficient to preserve the object geometry and correctly transform to the target perspective.
+Finally, better recognition performance on SV domain of the network trained with source and the perspective transformed images ($59.73\%{\rightarrow}61.55\%$ from M3 to M4 in Table~\ref{tab:persp_recog}) implies the superiority of the proposed KFNet.

-\SubSection{Evaluation of DANNs on UDA Benchmark} In addition to our observation from Table~\ref{tab:recog} (e.g., M12, M19--M21), we further validate the effectiveness of our feature-level DA methods to the baseline and others on standard UDA benchmark.
-We conduct experiments on 4 settings proposed by~\cite{ganin2016domain}.
-We evaluate the performance of the models using shallow~\cite{ganin2016domain,bousmalis2016domain} and deep~\cite{haeusser2017associative} network architectures.
-As suggested by~\cite{bousmalis2016domain}, we use $1,000$ ($430$ for GTSRB dataset) randomly selected labeled target domain images for validation.
-Details of experimental protocol are in the supplementary material.
-An unsupervised model selection, i.e., without using labeled examples from the target data, in UDA is an open question and we leave it for future work.

-The results are provided in Table~\ref{tab:dann-comparison-soa}. {\dannssl} demonstrates its superiority to DANN with gradient reversal~\cite{ganin2016domain} or DANN on domain separation network~\cite{bousmalis2016domain}.
-Note that we focus on the feature-level DA in this experiment and don't combine with any pixel-level adaptation as in~\cite{bousmalis2016domain,Bousmalis_2017_CVPR,hoffman2017cycada}.
-Moreover, {\danner} improves upon {\dannssl}, achieving state-of-the-art on 3 settings out of 4.
-Specifically, we observe even lower error ($4.92\%$) for Synth.
-Digits$\rightarrow$SVHN setting than that of supervisedly trained model on the target domain ($7.09\%$) reported by~\cite{haeusser2017associative} by utilizing an extra $531K$ unlabeled data from SVHN dataset~\cite{netzer2011reading}, which suggests that our method benefits from large-scale unlabeled data from target domain.
+\SubSection{Analysis on Feature-level Adaptation} We demonstrate the superiority of the proposed {\dannssl} to the DANN on car recognition and other UDA tasks.